 Castlemaine Seed Library launched in October 2016.
-Over that time we have provided thousands of packets of locally grown and saved seeds.
-Providing access to good quality organic non-hybrid seeds to grow good healthy food that is adapted to the local conditions.
+Every year we make thousands of packets with locally grown and saved seed.
+Providing access to good quality organic non-hybrid seeds to grow good healthy food that is adapted to our local conditions.

 It's the kindness and generosity of local gardeners who have a bumper crop or an abundance of plants that let some go to seed which keeps us ticking.
 Whether it's common parsley or a rare gem - we love local seeds!
 Tomatoes, Pumpkins, Broccoli or Poppy we package them up and they all go out on loan!

 Clearly label and date your donation.
 The more info the better.
 Drop your clean, dry and bug-free seeds to the Castlemaine Library.
 Or bring them along to a monthly working bee.
 Contact us for extra details or if you have any questions.